strimzi/proposals/084-templating-host-and-advertisedHost-fields.md

 * `advertisedHostTemplate`
 * `hostTemplate`

-These fields will be strings that will be used to configure templates that will be used to generate the hostnames.
+The fields will be strings used to define templates for generating hostnames.
-The templates will support several different _variables_:
+These templates will support variables, allowing for flexible configurations:
-* `{nodeId}` will be replaced with the ID of the Kafka node to which the template is applied
+* The `{nodeId}` variable will be replaced with the ID of the Kafka node to which the template is applied.
-* `{nodePodName}` will be replaced with the name of the Kafka node (name of the Kubernetes Pod used for this node) to which the template is applied
+* The `{nodePodName}` variable will be replaced with the Kubernetes pod name for the Kafka node where the template is applied.

 Strimzi will take these template fields and replace the variables with the corresponding value for each Kafka node.
 And the resulting value would be used for the (advertised) hostnames.